-The use of dumbbells allows you to use each arm individually and helps build strength equally on your left and right side and additionally it is a movement where most people feel the isolation of their pecs, more so than in pressing movements.
+The use of dumbbells allows you to use each arm individually and helps build strength equally on your left and right side additionally, it is a movement where most people feel the isolation of their pecs, more so than in pressing movements.

-If dumbbell chest flys aren’t your cup of tea you can also swap it out with a cable chest fly or a pec deck machine to accomplish the same thing.
-The cable or machine variations are good for maintaining the same amount of resistance on the eccentric and concentric and can be a great muscle building tool.
+If dumbbell chest flys aren’t your cup of tea, you can swap it out with a cable chest fly or a pec deck machine to accomplish the same thing.
+The cable or machine variations are good for maintaining the same amount of resistance on the eccentric and concentric and can be a great muscle-building tool.

 Can't do a dumbbell fly?
 Check out my article on the best dumbbell fly alternatives.